1and1/soma/Protocol.md

 ---------------------------------

-The server uses the request UUID from the URI to look up the `KexRequest`.
+The server uses the request UUID from the URI to look up the `Kex`.
 If verifies validity (not expired) and source IP.
 Using `nacl/box.Open` it tries to unseal the ciphertext after removing the base64 transport encoding and incrementing the counter.
 The resulting JSON data is used to process the request.

-Referencing a pending `KexRequest` by UUID from the same source IP does not invalidate the exchange.
-All other faults during this stage abort the exchange and delete the `KexRequest` on the server side.
+Referencing a pending `Kex` by UUID from the same source IP does not invalidate the exchange.
+All other faults during this stage abort the exchange and delete the `Kex` on the server side.
 All failures are reported to the client as `401 - Unauthorized`.

 Since authenticated encryption is used, no further checks are required if the server is able to decrypt the client message.

-For the reply, the server as well increments `KexExchange.count` again and uses `nacl/box.Seal` to encrypt the JSON result.
+For the reply, the server as well increments `Kex.count` again and uses `nacl/box.Seal` to encrypt the JSON result.
 It is transport encoded with `base64.StdEncoding` and sent as `application/octet-stream`.

-After using the `KexRequest` once (successfully or not), the server deletes it.
+After using the `Kex` once (successfully or not), the server deletes it.

 6.Data Exchange - Phase 3, Client